salesforce/eslint-config-lwc/README.md

 ### `@salesforce/eslint-config-lwc/extended` configuration

 **Goal:**
 Restrict usage of some Javascript language features known to be slow after the _COMPAT_ transformation.
 LWC runs in _COMPAT_ mode on older browsers (eg. IE11).
-In order to support new javascript syntax and language features on those browser, the LWC compiler need to do some transformations to the LWC module.
-Some of those transformations are known to be slow, this linting config targets certain patterns that are known to be expensive at runtime.
+To support new Javascript syntax and language features on older browser the LWC compiler transforms LWC modules.
+This linting configuraton targets patterns known to be slow in _COMPAT_ mode..

 **Rules:**
 `@salesforce/eslint-config-lwc/recommended` rules + restrict usage of some slow patterns in _COMPAT_.